 No. To supplement the online ballot results, we did what we do best: research.
-We made many, many phone calls, spent hours mining the internet for standout cases, and generally did our due diligence on each name on the list.
+We made many, many phone calls, spent hours digging for standout cases, and generally did our due diligence on each name on the list.

 How did you pick the specialties represented on the ballot?

 We assembled this year’s list of 50 specialties based on input from the Colorado Bar Association,

 local attorneys, and area law firms.

 I’ve heard the list is rigged—that only lawyers who advertise with you make it.
 Is that the case?

 Nope.
 The Top Lawyers list is unaffected by which attorneys advertise with 5280.
 Local attorneys sometimes choose to advertise after they’ve been selected for the list, but how much, if, or when lawyers choose to advertise is not taken into consideration.

 Our research department independently verifies every lawyer’s pertinent information (name, phone number, office address, website, etc.).
 We take the added step of sending the list to the Colorado Supreme Court’s Office of Attorney Regulation Counsel to check for disciplinary and

 licensing issues—meaning attorneys on the list are currently in good standing with the state.